tgen/MARS/README.md

-# MMPurityChecker
+# MARS
 **Primary Developer:** Bertrand Odinet

 **Additional Developers:** Dr. Jonathan J. Keats, Christophe Legendre, Bryce Turner

 ## Introduction

-The MMPurityChecker (Multiple Myeloma Purity Checker) is a tool designed to analyze RNAseq data from multiple myeloma tumor samples to assess their purity.
+The MARS program (Myeloma Analysis for RNASeq) is a tool designed to analyze RNAseq data from Multiple Myeloma tumor samples to assess their purity.
 It is designed for use as a command line tool.

 ## Inputs, Outputs, and Corresponding Flags